RNA Splicing: from single-molecules to therapy

 - Weinmeister R, et al. (2015) 'Single-Fluorophore Detection in Femtoliter Droplets Generated by Flow Focusing.'
 ACS Nano, vol. 9.
 Pp. 9718–9730.

-Andrew Jobbins, Christian Lucas, Hatice Ezenkaya (joint with Cyril Dominguez), Beth Stone (joint with Andrew Hudson).
+Shijie Cui, Christian Lucas, Hatice Ezenkaya (joint with Cyril Dominguez), Sudipta Ghosh, Vasileios Pascalis, Beth Stone (joint with Andrew Hudson).